 Almost every job that you will apply for will require you to multitask.
 While some people are naturally good at multitasking, others might find it slightly tougher to do so.

 This question will help you assess how well your candidate can multitask, as in a customer service industry, it is essential to be able to multitask; they are required to woo customers, engage them in conversation, be polite, informative, solve as many queries as they have, as well as reach the target of making a sales.
 Multitasking skills are a must in this field.

 8. Do you prioritize tasks and projects when scheduling your time?
 Give me an example of when you have done this.

 Time management is another skill that is a must in any field of work.
-This skill is even more important in customer service as you are faced with target and heavy pressure and work load, and how you are able to handle the pressure and manage your time is essential.
+This skill is even more important in customer service as you are faced with target and heavy pressure and workload, and how you can handle the pressure and manage your time is essential.

 9. Elucidate an incident when you had to work with someone who you had difficulty in getting along with.
 How/Why did you find this person difficult to get along with?
 How were you able to handle this incident?

 As the name suggests, in a customer service job, having good interpersonal skills is one of the most important attributes a candidate should possess.

 In this question, you will be able to assess levels of patience and perseverance of your candidate.
 What exactly is a ‘difficult customer’ varies from person to person?
 Hence, this is a good opportunity for you to find out how good the interpersonal skills of your candidate are.